jmd-dk/concept/concept/docs/command_line_options.rst

 cluster/server.

 Once a test is complete, it will report either success or failure.
-Most simulations also produce some artifacts within their directory, most notably plots.
-You can clean up these artifacts by running the ``clean`` script within the corresponding test subdirectory, e.g.
+Most simulations also produce some artefacts within their directory, most notably plots.
+You can clean up these artefacts by running the ``clean`` script within the corresponding test subdirectory, e.g.

 .. code-block:: bash